Oil extends gains on expectations of prolonged supply curbs

-Oil prices extended gains on Tuesday after top producers Saudi Arabia, Russia and Kuwait supported prolonging supply cuts until the end of March 2018 in a bid to drain a global glut.
+Oil prices extended gains on Tuesday after top producers Saudi Arabia, Russia and Kuwait supported prolonging supply cuts until the end of March 2018 in an effort to drain a global glut.

-Brent crude oil was up 30 cents at $52.12 a barrel by 0750 GMT.
-U.S. light crude was 25 cents higher at $49.10 a barrel.
-Both benchmarks have risen more than $5 a barrel since hitting five-month lows 10 days ago.
+Brent crude oil was up 20 cents at $52.02 a barrel by 1010 GMT.
+U.S. light crude also gained 20 cents at $49.05 a barrel.
+Both benchmarks have risen more than $5 since hitting five-month lows 10 days ago.

-Saudi Arabia and Russia said on Monday they agreed on the need for a 1.8 million barrels per day (bpd) crude supply cut to be extended for nine months, until the end of March 2018.
+Saudi Arabia and Russia said on Monday they agreed on the need for a 1.8 million barrels per day (bpd) crude supply cut to be extended by nine months, until the end of March next year.

 Kuwait’s oil minister, Essam al-Marzouq, said on Tuesday he supported the Saudi/Russian initiative.
-Other OPEC states are also expected to back the move at a meeting in Vienna on May 25.
+Other OPEC states are expected to back the move at a meeting on May 25.

+“Rebalancing is essentially here and, in the short term at least, is accelerating,” the International Energy Agency said in its monthly report on Tuesday.

 U.S. bank Goldman Sachs said the deal would likely extend the oil price rebound “although the rally so far ... has remained modest compared to the move that occurred last year when the OPEC cuts were first announced.”